umijs/qiankun/docs/guide/getting-started.md

 start();
 ```

-When the subapplication information is registered, the matching logic of the qiankun will be automatically triggered if the browser url changes, and all the render methods corresponding to the subapplications whose activeRule methods return `true` will be called, in turn calling the subapplications' exposed lifecycle hooks.
+After the sub-application information is registered, the matching logic of the qiankun will be automatically triggered once the browser url changes, and all the render methods corresponding to the subapplications whose activeRule methods returns `true` will be called, at the same time the subapplications' exposed lifecycle hooks will be called in turn.

-In general, the render and activeRule configurations of our subapplications can be extracted into public methods.
+Usually, the render and activeRule configurations of our sub-applications can be extracted into public methods.
 Take react as an example:

 ```ts
 import { registerMicroApps, start } from 'qiankun';